rbaron/b-parasite/resources.md

   * [main_loop](https://github.com/atc1441/ATC_MiThermometer/blob/916cef7db24977ec187e68ab6e718b7b7a4988e6/ATC_Thermometer/app.c#L76)
   * [advertisement_data](https://github.com/atc1441/ATC_MiThermometer/blob/master/ATC_Thermometer/ble.c#L39) definition
   * [set_adv_data](https://github.com/atc1441/ATC_MiThermometer/blob/master/ATC_Thermometer/ble.c#L178) - where the temp, humidity and batt levels are encoded into the advertisement data
+  * They don't use manufacturer data.
+They use a custom UUID service (0x181a).
+  * Using the manufacturer data requires a SIG membership for getting the manufacturer ID (first two bytes in the manufacturer data)
+  * Using the service data also requires applying for a 16-bit (2 byte) ID from SIG ([link](https://www.bluetooth.com/specifications/assigned-numbers/))
+  * Aha!
+I think we can use the 0x181a service UUID (the same one the alternative xiaomi firmware uses).
+This service is reserved for "Environmental Sensors".
+Check out the offical assigned numbers list [here](https://btprodspecificationrefs.blob.core.windows.net/assigned-values/16-bit%20UUID%20Numbers%20Document.pdf).
+    * We can use the SERVICE_DATA (int 16) in the BLE advertisement packet to pack service data for the UUID 0x181a.
 * How the xiaomi BLE temp sensor works in ESPHome: [link](https://github.com/esphome/esphome/blob/5c86f332b269fd3e4bffcbdf3359a021419effdd/esphome/components/xiaomi_lywsd03mmc/xiaomi_lywsd03mmc.cpp)
 * [How advertisement works YouTube video](https://www.youtube.com/watch?v=CJcLabp42b4) by nordic
   * In your case: